 Periodic Rehabilitation & Repair Updates

-Capitalizing on data collection in neighborhood parks in summer 2022, MPRB staff planned a series of repair and replacement projects at neighborhood parks for 2023.
+Capitalizing on data collection in neighborhood parks in summer 2022, MPRB staff implemented a series of repair and replacement projects at neighborhood parks in 2023.

 Park Amenities

-• Replacement of exterior drinking fountains at 10 sites
+• Replacement of exterior (freestanding) drinking fountains (some

 Court Re-surfacing